Plastic wrap: Materials used

 Plastic wrap was initially created from polyvinyl chloride (PVC), which remains the most common component globally.
 PVC has an acceptably-low permeability to water vapor and oxygen, helping to preserve the freshness of food.
 There are concerns about the transfer of plasticizers from PVC into food.
-Pliofilm was made of various kinds of rubber chloride, used in the middle of the 20th century could be heat-sealed.
+Pliofilm was made of various kinds of rubber chloride.
+Used in the middle of the 20th century, it could be heat-sealed.

 A common, cheaper alternative to PVC is low-density polyethylene (LDPE).
 It is less adhesive than PVC, but this can be remedied by adding linear low-density polyethylene (LLDPE), which also increases the film's tensile strength.

 In the US and Japan, plastic wrap is sometimes produced using polyvinylidene chloride (PVdC), though some brands, such as Saran wrap, have switched to other formulations due to environmental concerns.

 Food use

 Purpose

 The most important role plastic wrap plays in food packaging is protection and preservation.
 Plastic wrap can prevent food from perishing, extend its shelf-life, and maintain the quality of food.
 Plastic wrap generally provides protection for food from three aspects: chemical (gases, moisture, and light), biological (microorganisms, insects and animals), and physical (mechanical damage).
 In addition to food protection and preservation, plastic wrap can also reduce food waste, tag food information, ease the distribution processes, and increase product visibility and microwavability.

-In the 1970s Snappies cling-film was advertised in the UK by Katie Boyle.